JaarenDSacharow/caretracker/README.md

 - Routing using the vue-router library.  http://router.vuejs.org/
 - Components using Vue.extend
-- Templates, using declaritive directives as well as templating syntax.
+- Templates, using declarative directives as well as templating syntax.
 - CRUD operations on both Patient and Caregiver entities, and the nested list of patient needs and care giver tasks.
 All logic is at the component level.